 We did not follow the Global Package transport as we wanted to visit Key’s birthday cup sleeve event and my friend wanted to be there early to collect the fan goods.

 We started off the day with a visit to a cafe which was having Key’s birthday event.
 The cafe was decorated with items and there was even an area where you could take a postcard as a souvenir.
 By ordering a drink from that cafe, you will receive a cup sleeve (with key’s birthday event messaging).
 The cup sleeve material was pretty amazing.
 It’s the sturdy type which doesn’t come folded.
-I’m pretty impressed with their cup sleeves to be honest.
+I’m pretty impressed with the Korean event cup sleeves.

-Anyway, the fun part about korea concert is that there will be some massive fan goods giveaway.
-I guess it is an extra big event as this is their 10th anniversary and fans really came from all over the world to be here.
-I’ve received a fan card from Peru and.. even a under the radar fan like myself printed some fan goods to give away.
+Anyway, the fun part about attending a concert in Korea was that there will usually be massive fan goods giveaway events.
+As 2018 was their 10th anniversary, many fans came from all over the world to be here and everyone wants to share their happiness with everyone.
+I received a fan card from Peru and.. even an under the radar fan like myself printed some fan goods to give away.
 As I do not have a twitter following nor do I have a fan site, I gave my stuff away randomly to friends of friends and to the people that i collected fan goods from (well, kind of like a trade) and my friend’s customers (she was selling some stuff).
 I’m pretty impressed with the quality of my fan good – I designed and printed stickers of their lyrics and the printing quality was pretty impressive.
 Well, if you’re one of the lucky 100 that received my fan good, hope you like it 😀

 On the first day, I told myself that I didn’t need to get these fan goods as I’m not like a super collector or something but on the second day, I started to queue for one and then I got addicted to the mad rush of queueing after queueing.
-There were times you queue up and get nothing and sometimes, you queue for an unexpected surprise – Jap fan was giving out CDs and pins.
-I didn’t keep contact with any of the people that I met that day (I still find it hard to get acquainted with strangers as I grow older) but I feel happy that our committee is so generous, nice and kind and everything nice.
+There were times you queue up and get nothing and sometimes, you queue for an unexpected surprise – there was a Japanese fan who was giving out CDs and official concert pins (which sold at 500Y).
+I didn’t keep contact with any of the people that I met that day (I still find it hard to get acquainted with strangers as I grow older) but I feel happy that our fandom is so generous, nice and kind.

 The finale of the final session was definitely the most memorable.
 The fan project was a paper airplane which represented diamond heart.
 Although it was quite heavy and couldn’t really reach the stage, 4 planes still somehow managed to land on their hands.